DanielHarrod/AppTestStudio-Projects/README.md

 This contains AppTestStudio project files that can be opened with AppTestStudio. https://github.com/DanielHarrod/AppTestStudio

+These are example projects to validate functionality.

-These are minimal exports so they don't include the reference images, AppTestStudio will re-link the images when the application is run.
+Some are minimal exports so they don't include the reference images, AppTestStudio will re-link the images when the application is run.
+Others contain reference images.

 ### Instructions
 Download the files and picture folders, open the default.xml in App Test Studio.